 At no time is this parental resolve more tested than when their teen is diagnosed with a mood disorder.

->

-> Under normal circumstances, hormonal and social changes may turn the most compliant and even-tempered pre-adolescent into a defiant, moody, chronically irritated, angry, scared teen.
-One hour he may be sobbing that no one loves him and the next be excitedly talking on the phone about a date.
+Under normal circumstances, hormonal and social changes may turn the most compliant and even-tempered pre-adolescent into a defiant, moody, chronically irritated, angry, scared teen.
+One hour he may be sobbing that no one loves him and the next to be excitedly talking on the phone about a date.
 One minute she may want a hug and the next scream not to be touched.

->

-> For a small percentage of teens these normal moods become extremely intense, debilitating and require professional care.
+For a small percentage of teens these normal moods become extremely intense, debilitating and require professional care.
 They become suicidal when depressed and out-of-control when manic.
 Eventually, a diagnosis of "mood disorder" - major depression or bipolar disorder - may be made and a combination of medicine and therapy prescribed.
 Gradually, their whirlwind of emotional changes begins to subside.

 It is not as easy for parents of newly diagnosed mood-disordered teens to find inner peace.